Malia Hosaka: Total Nonstop Action Wrestling (2003)

-Return to the independent circuit
+Later Career (2003–present)

 In 2005, Hosaka appeared at "Wrestle Reunion" in an 8-woman tag team match teaming with Wendi Richter, Bambi, and Jenny Taylor against Sherri Martel, Peggy Lee Leather, Krissy Vaine, and Amber O'Neal.

-In 2006, Malia became part of the then-fledgling SHIMMER roster.
-Malia debuted as a villainess in a losing effort against Lorelei Lee on Volume 3.
-After the match, the evil Malia and Lexie Fyfe attacked Lee in the ring before Cindy Rogers made the save.
+In 2006, Hosaka became part of the then-fledgling SHIMMER roster.
+She debuted as a villainess in a losing effort against Lorelei Lee on Volume 3.
+After the match, the evil Hosaka and Lexie Fyfe attacked Lee in the ring before Cindy Rogers made the save.
 On Volume 4, Hosaka and Fyfe defeated Lee and Cindy Rogers in a tag team match.
-During this encounter, Cindy Rogers was wearing spandex tights.
-On Volume 5, they became an official team under the name The Experience and would start a winning streak which was broken by Cheerleader Melissa and MsChif on Volume 12.
-They then started another winning streak which was broken this time by Ashley and Nevaeh in the final of a six-team Gauntlet Match on Volume 21.
+During the encounter, Rogers wore spandex tights.
+On Volume 5, they became an official team under the name The Experience and began a winning streak which was broken by Cheerleader Melissa and MsChif on Volume 12.
+They started another winning streak which was broken this time by Ashley and Nevaeh in the final of a six-team Gauntlet Match on Volume 21.
 After missing Volume 23, The Experience came back as part of the Volume 24 as they defeated the team of Rayna Von Tosh and Tenille.
 Once again, the Experience missed a Volume, but they came back as part of the Volume 26 losing to the team of Nikki Roxx and Ariel.
-Lexie Fyfe, due to some illness, was not scheduled for the SHIMMER 4th ANNIVERSARY Tapings but Malia was and defeated Tenille, but lost to Ariel in Singles Action.

-Malia was also the "Queen of PMA" for Team PMA along with Syren and Evil Zebra.
+Lexie Fyfe, due to being ill, was not scheduled for the SHIMMER 4th anniversary tapings but Malia was and defeated Tenille, but lost to Ariel in Singles Action.
+She was also the "Queen of PMA" for Team PMA along with Syren and Evil Zebra.

-On July 4, 2009 at the United States Championship Wrestling "Summerbash 2009" show in Macclenny, Florida, Hosaka won the vacant USCW Women's Championship by defeating Amber O' Neal in the finals of the championship tournament match.
+On July 4, 2009, at the United States Championship Wrestling "Summerbash 2009" show in Macclenny, Florida, Hosaka won the vacant USCW Women's Championship by defeating Amber O' Neal in the finals of the championship tournament match.

-On February 17, 2012 via her Facebook she announced her retirement:
+On February 17, 2012, via her Facebook she announced her retirement: